ComPilErr/Signant-Health-Demo-web-App/README.md

 # How to start
-Each project uses a tox management tool to create an isolated environment.
+Each project uses a **tox** management tool to create an isolated environment.
-First, you must to install the packages from the **requirements.txt** in a root directory.
+First, you must to install this package from the **requirements.txt** in a root directory.

 To start the tests, just go to the appropriate directory and run:
 ```bash